Shedding light on viral shedding

 Dear The asymptomatic,

-Here’s more about viral shedding: The herpes virus makes its home in the nerve cells of an infected person.
-The virus will, at times, travel along the nerves up to the surface of the skin.
-This process is called "viral shedding.”
-Sometimes shedding is accompanied by other symptoms such as blisters.
-Other times, shedding occurs without any noticeable symptoms — this is referred to as "asymptomatic shedding."
+Sometimes, shedding is accompanied by other symptoms such as blisters or sores, in a phase aptly named symptomatic shedding.
+Other times, shedding occurs without any noticeable symptoms — known as asymptomatic shedding.
 During either type of viral shedding, the herpes virus can be passed on to others by direct skin-to-skin contact — especially from anal, oral, or vaginal sex.
-The frequency of outbreaks and asymptomatic viral shedding varies greatly from person to person.
-But regardless of how often it happens, all people carrying the herpes virus experience periods of shedding at one time or another.
+The frequency of viral shedding varies greatly from person to person and is influenced by the strain of herpes with which someone is infected.
+There are several different strains, each with their own symptoms.
+The two associated with sexual transmission are herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).
+Of these two, viral shedding is most frequent with HSV-2.
+Regardless of how often it happens, all people carrying the herpes virus experience periods of shedding at one time or another.

-A person is most contagious when herpes blisters are present.
-This is a clear indication that viral shedding is taking place and precautions should be taken to prevent spreading the virus.
-This would include temporarily avoiding intimate or sexual contact with others.
-Interestingly, because people are more likely to engage in sexual activity when they are not experiencing symptoms, it is more common for herpes transmission to occur when asymptomatic.
-Again, the use of herpes medications and using condoms during asymptomatic periods will reduce the risk of transmission.
+Now, time to tackle your question about recognizing viral shedding, and more specifically, asymptomatic shedding.
+Unfortunately, the process of asymptomatic shedding is invisible to the naked eye.
+Unless a person is experiencing a herpes outbreak (symptomatic viral shedding), it’s very difficult to determine whether they’re shedding the virus at any given time.
+However, it’s worth noting that a person is most contagious when herpes blisters are present.
+This is a clear indication that viral shedding is taking place and to take precautions to prevent spreading the virus.
+Strategies would include temporarily avoiding intimate or sexual contact with others.
+Interestingly, because people are more likely to engage in sexual activity when they’re not experiencing symptoms, it’s more common for herpes transmission to occur when asymptomatic.

 Hope this sheds some light on viral shedding!